Skip to main content

 by Karen Burnham

-Metal core PCBs are used where high amounts of heat are generated in the circuit and therefore the heat needs to be dissipated quickly to avoid damage to the components.
+Metal core PCBs are used where high amounts of heat are generated in the circuit, and the generated heat needs to be dissipated quickly to avoid component damage.
 These boards offer good thermal conductivity and dimensional stability.
-The aluminum core can reduce the overall weight of your board.

 What is a metal core PCB?